💰

 What's the difference between nominal and real returns?

 Nominal return is what your account shows.
 Real return is what you can actually buy with that money after inflation.
 A 7% return with 3% inflation means your actual buying power only grew by ~4%.
-Our compound interest tool shows both.
+The 7% reference here is the long-run real return of broad US equities per Robert Shiller's S&P 500 dataset and the historical CPI-U series published by BLS / FRED.
+Our compound interest tool shows both curves side by side.

 What is a safe withdrawal rate and why does it matter?